davidcsterratt/retistruct/README.md

 Retistruct is currently not installable from CRAN, as described on the [Retistruct homepage](http://davidcsterratt.github.io/retistruct/).
 In addition, a number of the packages on which Retistruct depends are no longer on CRAN.
+Therefore, you need to install from Github.

+## Install the `devtoools` package to enable installation from Github

-Therefore, you need install from Github.
-First, from the R console, make sure the `devtools` package is installed:
+First, from the R console, install the `devtools` package by typing:
 ```
 install.packages("devtools")
 ```
+followed by `Return`.
+This command will take some time to run, as it has to install a number of packages that it depends on.

+## Install the requirements for the graphical user interface (GUI)

 To use the graphical user interface of Retistruct, you will need to install the GTK libraries as follows: